E-ZPass: Expansion

 Originally, these systems were not interchangeable with E-ZPass.
 However, since most of them use the same technology (or have since converted over to a compatible technology), all of them have been incorporated into the E-ZPass network.
 Though several still retain their own brand name for their own facilities, users of those systems can use E-ZPass and vice versa.
 As a result, all E-ZPass holders can use their transponders in any of the states that offer it.

 The E-ZPass system continues to expand.
-The Indiana Toll Road Concession Company upgraded its toll plazas to include E-ZPass functionality on the Indiana East–West Toll Road, while the Ohio Turnpike Commission has upgraded its toll plazas in October 2009 for the Ohio Turnpike (I-76, I-80, I-90).
+The Indiana Toll Road Concession Company upgraded its toll plazas to include E-ZPass functionality on the Indiana Toll Road, while the Ohio Turnpike Commission upgraded its toll plazas in October 2009 for the Ohio Turnpike (I-76, I-80, I-90).
 On December 16, 2008, Rhode Island joined the network by activating E-ZPass lanes in the state's only toll booth, at the Claiborne Pell Newport Bridge.
 The Kentucky Transportation Cabinet, which had a toll road system predating the E-ZPass system which was ended in 2006, announced at the end of July 2015 its entrance into the E-ZPass system as part of the financing for the Louisville-area Ohio River Bridges Project involving the new Abraham Lincoln (paired with the retrofitted Kennedy) and Lewis and Clark bridges.

 On November 9, 2017, the Central Florida Expressway Authority (CFX) announced that it was joining the E-ZPass group.
 CFX began accepting E-ZPass along its toll roads on September 1, 2018.
 On May 28, 2021, the Florida Turnpike Enterprise announced that its SunPass facilities would begin accepting E-ZPass.
 In addition, E-ZPass facilities began accepting SunPass Pro transponders (but not earlier SunPass transponders).